klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * The `(Desert)serializer.Deserialize(reader)` cast doesn't offer any additional protection, as the cast logically comes AFTER the deserialization process
 * The `typeof(Desert)` will forbid the XmlSerializer to deserialize other Classes

-So, if we craft an xml using the following serializer, it won't work:
+Which means that even crafting an xml using the following serializer, it won't work:

 ```csharp
  [Serializable]